-This moist, and rich buttermilk chocolate cake is made in just one bowl and combines the richness of chocolate with the tanginess of buttermilk.
+This moist, rich buttermilk chocolate cake is fudgy, tender, made in one bowl, and topped with a glossy chocolate frosting.

-For more chocolate cakes, check out my chocolate ganache cake, one bowl chocolate cake, chocolate sour cream pound cake, small chocolate cake, dark chocolate sheet cake, Ferrero rocher cake, matildas chocolate cake, and ding dong cake.
+For more chocolate cakes, check out my chocolate ganache cake, chocolate cake with chocolate cream cheese frosting, Ferrero rocher cake, Matilda's chocolate cake, and Ding Dong cake.

 Jump to: